How Applying the Basic Tenants of Feng Shui into Your Home Can Help You Establish Calm

 To balance the large fire and water elements in your kitchen, encourage wind and earth elements by adding planted herbs to a windowsill.
 Make sure that your kitchen window coverings allow plenty of natural light and fresh air.

-Your Feng shui Bedroom should be a relaxing retreat that provides a quiet space for rest and a space to connect with your loved one.
-Avoid jarring or loud artwork, accessories, and colors, in the bedroom.
 Pink is the suggested bedroom color for positive Chi, but it’s not a color that’s universally popular.
-Adding a few small accessories in a muted pink color, or even fresh flowers, can promote romantic energy in your bedroom.
+Adding a few small accessories in a muted pink color or fresh pink flowers can promote romantic energy in your bedroom.